Fair Cake-Cutting among Families: Model and Notation

-In case a division with connected pieces is not possible, it is still desirable that the number of connectivity components - $Comp(X)$ - be as small as possible.
-This is a common requirement in the cake-cutting literature.
-When the cake is an interval, the components are sub-intervals and their number is one plus the number of \emph{cuts}.
+However, we will show that a fair division with connected pieces is not always possible. \footnote{ This impossibility appears not only in our one-dimensional theoretic model but also in practical, two-dimensional land division situations.
+A striking example was the India-Bangladesh border.
+According to Wikipedia page \emph{India\textendash Bangladesh enclaves}, up to 2015, ``Within the main body of Bangladesh were 102 enclaves of Indian territory, which in turn contained 21 Bangladeshi counter-enclaves, one of which contained an Indian counter-counter-enclave... within the Indian mainland were 71 Bangladeshi enclaves, containing 3 Indian counter-enclaves''.
+Another example is \emph{Baarle-Hertog} --- a Belgian municipality made of 24 separate parcels of land, most of which are exclaves in the Netherlands.
+For more details and examples see the Wikipedia page \emph{List of enclaves and exclaves}.
+We are grateful to Ian Turton for the references. } In case a division with connected pieces is not possible, it is still desirable that the number of connectivity components --- $\comp(X)$ --- be as small as possible.
+When dividing an interval, the components are sub-intervals and their number is one plus the number of \emph{cuts}.
 Hence, the number of components is minimized by minimizing the number of cuts \citep{Robertson1995Approximating,Webb1997How,Shishido1999MarkChooseCut,Barbanel2004Cake,Barbanel2014TwoPerson}.
 In a realistic, 3-dimensional world, the additional dimensions can be used to connect the components, e.g, by bridges or tunnels.
-Still, it is desirable to minimize the number of components in the original division in order to reduce the number of required bridges/tunnels.
-The goal of minimizing the number of components is also pursued in real-life politics.
+Still, it is desirable to minimize the number of components in the original division in order to reduce the number of required bridges/tunnels. \footnote{ The goal of minimizing the number of components is pursued not only in cake-cutting papers but also in real-life politics.
 Going back to India and Bangladesh, after many years of negotiations they finally started to exchange most of their enclaves during the years 2015-2016.
-This is expected to reduce the number of components from 200 to a more reasonable number.
+This reduced the number of components from 200 to a more reasonable number. }